samtron1412/docs/misc/common-term.md

 - Most computer hardware engineers research, develop, design, and test various computer equipment.
 - This can range from circuit boards and microprocessors to routers.

+# Computer Hardware

+Computer hardware is the collection of physical components that constitute a computer system.
+- Computer hardware is the physical parts or components of a computer, such as monitor, keyboard, computer data storage, graphic card, sound card, motherboard, etc.